Chevy Chase, Maryland: Elements

+It also includes the neighborhood of Chevy Chase in northwest Washington, D.C.

+The United States Postal Service also uses "Chevy Chase" for some postal addresses that lie outside these areas: the town of Somerset, the Village of Friendship Heights, and the part of the Rock Creek Forest neighborhood that lies east of Jones Mill Road and Beach Drive and west of Grubb Road.

 History

 19th century

-In the 1880s, Senator Francis G. Newlands of Nevada and his partners began acquiring farmland in this unincorporated area of Maryland and just inside the District of Columbia, for the purpose of developing a residential streetcar suburb for Washington, D.C., during the expansion of the Washington streetcars system.
+In the 1880s, Senator Francis G. Newlands of Nevada and his partners began acquiring farmland in unincorporated areas of Maryland and just inside the District of Columbia, for the purpose of developing a residential streetcar suburb for Washington, D.C., during the expansion of the Washington streetcars system.
 Newlands and his partners founded The Chevy Chase Land Company in 1890, and its holdings of more than 1700 acre eventually extended along the present-day Connecticut Avenue from Florida Avenue north to Jones Bridge Road.

 Newlands, an avowed white supremacist, and his development company took steps to ensure that residents of its new suburbs would be wealthy and white; for example, "requiring, in the deed to the land, that only a single-family detached house costing a large amount of money could be constructed.
 The Chevy Chase Land Company did not include explicit bars against non-white people, known as racial covenants, but the mandated cost of the house made it impractical for all but the wealthiest non-white people to buy the land."
 Houses were required to cost $5,000 and up on Connecticut Avenue and $3,000 and up on side streets.
 The company banned commerce from the residential neighborhoods.

 Leon E. Dessez was Chevy Chase's first resident.
 He and Lindley Johnson of Philadelphia designed the first four houses in the area.